apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 message is always timestamped with the current time of its sender, obtained from a physical clock.
 Let's simplify the discussion, by assuming that no messages are lost and that messages from the same sender are received in the same order they were sent.
 This is a big assumption, but it allows us to truly focus on the ordering problem.
 When a node receives a message, it is put into a local queue, ordered according to its timestamp.
-The receiver multicasts an acknowledgment to the other nodes.
+The receiver broadcasts (sends a message to all other nodes) an acknowledgment.
 A node can deliver a queued message to the application it is running only when that message is at the head of the queue and has been acknowledged by each other node.
 Consider the same scenario as in the example above, involving two nodes, *A* and *B*. *A* sends message *m<sub>1</sub>*, which according to *A's* clock, occurs at *t<sub>1</sub>*.
 On the other side, *B* prepares to send message *m<sub>2</sub>*, timestamped with